nulib/homicide-in-chicago/content/legal/laws.md

 ---
 title: "The Laws"
-permalink: /legal/laws
+layout: legal
 ---

 ###The Laws

 This collection of statutes, cases and other legal documents relate to subjects and topics addressed in this web site.
 They are arranged chronologically, rather than by subject.

   *[Illinois Homicide Statute 1871](/docs_fk/homicide/laws/ill_homicide_statute_1871.pdf) *["Lehr and Wehr" Act 1879](/docs_fk/homicide/laws/lehr_and_wehr_act_1879.pdf)